ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

 Examples
 --------

-For each example datatype, we give the automatically-generated instances that GHC makes available when the first field is in scope.
+For the first field of each example datatype, we describe the behaviour of the constraint solver by giving the corresponding instances (though GHC does not actually generate these instances).

 Simple record